jameskelleher/GetDataAssignment/README.md

 This script first checks for the existence of the dataset in the working directory; if it can't find the data, it downloads a copy.

-Given that the data necessary to create the tidy data set (specified in step 5 above) is located across multiple txt files, the script must read in each one of these files as a separate data frame.
+Given that the data necessary to create the tidy data set specified in step 5 above is located across multiple text files, the script reads in each file as a separate data frame.
 These text files are:
 * `activity_labels.txt` – Links the activity labels with their activity name.
 * `features.txt` – List of all features (such as means and standard deviations of measurements).
 * `test/subject_test.txt` – Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.